-Welcome to this post about my productivity system!
+Welcome to this post about my productivity system in 2022!

 I consider myself a fairly productive person.
 I go to high school, get good grades, own my own businesses, write blog posts, and spend a lot of time with friends and family.